hexbatch/apple-core/v1/docs/layers/b-user-layers/admin-base.md

 Restricted admins can only log in as some people to do some actions.

-Moderators are restricted further, able to log in as some people, and change a list of attributes.

 The administration layer will find the tokens and users the admins and moderators can use by using the set operations.